hnakae/go-club/_posts/using-influence.md

 ![image info](/assets/blog/proverb20/proverb20-12.PNG)

 White then roughly connects up and we can see, that black has gained a little bit of territory, minus what white got, adding up to very little profit in total.
-It's hard to call this a ji-moyo, or thickness that is likely to become a lot of territory.
-It was just a moyo.
+Because white is perfectly fine with this result, black has not created a lead yet.
+But given the fact that white had a weak group near black's army, there must have been a way to drive the weak group into our line of soldiers to really put the pressure on white's overall position.

 ---

 ![image info](/assets/blog/proverb20/proverb20-6.PNG)

 Let's compare this result with the variation where black attacks instead.
-Black uses his wall to attack and surround white, and in exchange for losing the potential to make territory in that area where white ends up living, black has generated a new wall which can be used to create a ji-moyo(territory-moyo).
+Black plays from the far side of the wall and routes the enemy toward the main army, and in exchange for giving up the potential to make territory in that area where white is cornered, black has generated a new wall which can be used to create a territory-moyo.

 ---

 ![image info](/assets/blog/proverb20/proverb20-9.PNG)

-As you can probably tell, this result from attacking the weak group with the wall has a good relationship with the three stones black played on the left side, and the result will likely be more profitable than trying to surround territory with the wall in the first place.
+Notice the contrast between white's poor position and black's expansive position.

 When you can use your thickness to attack a weak group to create a second wall to build a ji-moyo with, we are using the factory as intended to generate the most profit, and this is the essence of how to think about thickness.